dkage/react_django_course/README.md

 - [ ] Deployment :tada:

 ## Babel config for dynamic calls to font-awesome

+<sub><sup>_Even though the course does not use the Babel or dynamic calling the font-awesome icons,
+I spent some time trying to learn how to make it work by myself._</sub></sup>

 For using Babel, the best way I found was creating the `.babelrc` file or project root